-From Annapolis—Maryland’s capital city and the Sailing Capital of the World—to the bustling metropolis of Baltimore, to the Piedmont forests and the shores of the Chesapeake Bay, the Central Region offers thriving cultural destinations, history, music and more.
+From Annapolis—Maryland’s capital city and the Sailing Capital of the World—to the eclectic fun of Baltimore, to the Piedmont forests and the shores of the Chesapeake Bay, the Central Region offers thriving cultural destinations, history, music and more.
 With so much to do, where do you start?
 Find out more....

 Just outside Washington, D.C., unforgettable adventures await.
 Delight your senses, satisfy your cultural and culinary cravings, and explore history throughout Frederick, Montgomery and Prince George’s Counties.
 Find our about things to see and do in the Capital Region

 In Southern Maryland, history and culture mingle on the shores of the Chesapeake Bay.
 St. Mary's County is home to Historic St. Mary's City, a living museum on the site of Maryland's first capital.
 Calvert Marine Museum reveals a 35-foot-long Megalodon Shark skeleton.
 Port Tobacco features a reconstructed 1819 courthouse, now museum with tobacco and Civil War exhibits.
 Find out more about Southern Maryland's many places to see and things to do.